 The content of this online CE course does not focus exclusively on any specific proprietary product or service, however, it does present information on the GVTM which was created by the presenter using funds from a faculty professional development grant.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.

 Elizabeth U. Grillo, PhD, CCC-SLP, is an associate professor in the Department of Communication Sciences and Disorders at West Chester University of Pennsylvania (WCU).
-After earning a bachelor's of music in voice performance from Indiana University, she pursued a career change to speech-language pathology by earning a M.S. at Teachers College Columbia University and a Ph.D. at the University of Pittsburgh.
+After earning a bachelor's of music in voice performance from Indiana University, she pursued a career change to speech-language pathology by earning an M.S. at Teachers College Columbia University and a Ph.D. at the University of Pittsburgh.
 Her clinical expertise is in voice disorders and in medical speech-language pathology.
 Currently, her research related to voice is addressing aerodynamic measures, the Global Voice Prevention and Therapy Model, apps, and telepractice.
 Her research has been supported by grants at WCU and an R15 from the National Institute on Deafness and Other Communication Disorders (NIDCD) of the National Institutes of Health.
 Her work has been disseminated through peer-reviewed publications and presentations at local, state, and national conferences.

-Financial — Elizabeth Grillo is an employee of West Chester University (WCU); receives salary.
+Financial — Elizabeth Grillo is an employee of West Chester University (WCU); receives a salary.
 Pilot work of the Global Voice Prevention and Therapy Model (GVTM) was funded by a WCU Faculty Professional Development Grant.
 Dr. Grillo’s work related to telepractice is funded through the NIDCD, grant number R15DC014566.

-Financial — Elizabeth Grillo is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Elizabeth Grillo is a presenter of online CE courses sponsored by Northern Speech Services; receives royalties.